tx-lin/vmSafeguard/README.md

 - <b> <code> curl </code> and <code> sudo </code> command need to be install  ! </b>
 - An ESXi Server operational and available trought your local network.
 - All machines of your ESXi need to have the VMwareTools, without it, EWMT can't run correctly.
+- VMs need to have names like this : Debian-10-64Bits not Debian 10 64bits (don't add space between each words)
 - SSH service activated on your ESXi
 - "SSH password less" -> ssh-key pair between the two hosts for the auth.